-- The setting provides all staff with access to a professional email account to use for all work-related business, including communication with parents and carers.
-This allows for email content to be monitored and protects staff from the risk of allegations, malicious emails or inappropriate contact with children and their families - Staff must not engage in any personal communications with families for whom they have a professional responsibility without the express permission of the manager.
-This also prohibits contact with former families outside of authorised setting email channels also without the express permission of the manager - All emails should be professional in tone, checked carefully and be written in line with all the setting policies in mind before sending, just as an official letter would be.
+- The nursery app provides opportunity for communication between staff and families for all work-related business.
+This allows for message content to be monitored and protects staff from the risk of allegations, malicious emails or inappropriate contact with children and their families - Staff must not engage in any personal communications with families for whom they have a professional responsibility without the express permission of the manager.
+This also prohibits contact with former families outside of authorised channels also without the express permission of the manager - All messages should be professional in tone, checked carefully and be written in line with all the setting policies in mind before sending, just as an official letter would be.